jeonghanlee/epics-trainings/docs/CH4/db_templates.md

 $ camonitor -t sI MYDEMO:TC32:CH{01..32}
 ```

-You should see valid temperature data streaming for the monitored PVs, confirming that this method works for loading the records and interacting with the simulator.
+For large numbers of PVs, using brace expansion as shown (`CH{01..32}`) can help, but be careful with shell compatibility.

-### The Problem: Manual Configuration is Tedious
+### Manual Configuration is Tedious

 While the above method works, it's clear that manually adding and maintaining 32 separate `dbLoadRecords` lines in `st.cmd` for a single device like the TC-32 is highly inefficient.

-This approach is clearly unsustainable for real-world systems with potentially hundreds or thousands of similar channels or devices.
-Any change to the record definition (e.g., adding an alarm field or changing units) would require finding and editing the parameter string in 32 separate `dbLoadRecords` lines.
-A simple typo in one line could lead to hard-to-debug errors.
+This approach is unsustainable for real-world systems with hundreds or thousands of channels.
+It's prone to copy-paste errors and maintenance headaches.

-Fortunately, EPICS provides a robust solution to this exact problem using database templates and substitution files processed primarily at build time, allowing us to define the structure once and instantiate it many times automatically.
+Fortunately, EPICS provides a robust solution to this exact problem using database templates and substitution files processed primarily at build time, allowing us to define the structure once and instantiate it many times automatically before the IOC starts.
 The resulting single database file is then loaded efficiently at IOC loading time with a single `dbLoadRecords` command.

-## Database Templates and Substitution Files
+# The Efficient Method: Build-Time Database Generation

 The efficient and standard EPICS method for handling configurations like the 32 channels of the TC-32 emulator involves using a `.template` file (which you've already created) in conjunction with a `.substitutions` file and the EPICS build system (`Db/Makefile`).
 This process allows you to define the record structure once and create many instances automatically at build time using the standard implicit rules provided by EPICS Base.
+The output of this process is a standard `.db` file ready to be loaded by the IOC.

 ### The Substitution File (`TC-32.substitutions`)

-The `.substitutions` file is where you define how the template should be instantiated.
+The `.substitutions` file is where you define how the template should be instantiated at build time.
 It provides the build system with a list of macro value sets to use when expanding the template file.

-Examne `temperature.template` again to see the MACRO variables:

 ```c
 record(ai,"$(P)$(R)CH$(CH)")